 If you were planning to type Pumpkin Patch Wisconsin in your search bar, let us save you thes earching, as we’ve rounded up favorites in Wisconsin Dells.
 For good measure, we went ahead and searched for other autumn adventures too to help you map out your full fall getaway.

 The perfect starting point for this story has to be Country Bumpkin Farm Market, what with it being the “bounty of the season” and all.
 This destination ranks right up there among the best pumpkin patches in Wisconsin.
-For those with little ones, try the Fall Fun Special, priced at $13 per person, which includes admission to their awesome Lil’ Bumpkin Play Village & Petting Farm, a 20-minute ride around the 30-acre farm on their express farm train pulled by Conductor Charlie’s vintage Farmall tractor, and entrance to the corn maze.
+For those with little ones, try the Fall Fun Special, which includes admission to their awesome Lil’ Bumpkin Play Village & Petting Farm, a 20-minute ride around the 30-acre farm on their express farm train pulled by Conductor Charlie’s vintage Farmall tractor, and entrance to the corn maze.
 The maize maze, if you will, is sized right for kids and their grown-ups, with educational trivia questions to help families navigate through the corn stalks.
 Your most difficult decision of the day will be which pumpkin to select.
 There are carving pumpkins that come in all sizes, mini-Jacks in orange and ghost white, pie-making sugar pumpkins, plus whacky gourds and colorful squash for decorating.
 Oh, and don’t leave without taking a gander at their giant, as in 100 pounds-plus, pumpkins!